EasyPost/easy-ui/documentation/specs/_Template.md

 > This document represents a component specification template.
 Its purpose
 > is to provide a point-in-time guide as to how a component should be
 > authored, in light of common anatomies, behaviors, and accessibility.
 > The primary audience is a developer authoring a given component.
+Feel free to
-> Use or ignore any relevant sections for the component being designed.
+> pick and choose what sections are relevant for the component being designed.

 # `{ComponentName}` Component Specification